 Undesirable side effects caused by our single-agent and combination therapy candidates could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA or comparable foreign regulatory authorities.
 Results of our clinical trials could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics.
-To date, both TERN-101 and TERN-201 have been well-tolerated though we did observe transient elevations in transaminases in one of our Phase 1 clinical trials of TERN-101.
+While our clinical stage single-agent product candidates have been generally well-tolerated, we have observed adverse events and laboratory abnormalities in the clinical trials for each of our single-agent candidates.
+For example, in our Phase 2a LIFT Trial of TERN-101 in NASH patients, we observed mild-to-moderate pruritus in the TERN-101 dose groups and statistically significant increases in low-density lipoprotein, or LDL, cholesterol in the 15 mg dose group as compared to placebo.
 Drugs with similar mechanism of actions to those we are developing have shown tolerability issues, including pruritus and adverse lipid changes in other FXR agonists, non-selective MAO inhibition in other VAP-1 inhibitors and potential cardiac toxicity in other THR- $\beta$ agonists.
-As a result, it is possible that our drug candidates will display similar safety and tolerability issues and adverse events when evaluated in longer clinical trials in larger patient populations despite the results we have observed in our clinical trials to date.
+It is possible that our drug candidates will display similar, more pronounced or previously unobserved safety and tolerability issues and adverse events when evaluated in longer clinical trials in larger patient populations despite the results we have observed in our clinical trials to date.

 If unacceptable side effects arise in the development of our single-agent and combination therapy candidates, we, the IRBs at the institutions in which our studies are conducted or the DMC could recommend suspension or termination of our clinical trials or the FDA or comparable foreign regulatory authorities could order us to cease clinical trials or deny approval of our single-agent and combination therapy candidates for any or all targeted indications.
 Treatment-related side effects could also affect patient recruitment or the ability of enrolled patients to complete the trial or result in potential product liability claims.
 In addition, these side effects may not be appropriately recognized or managed by the treating medical staff.
-Furthermore, we may be required to expend time and incur costs to train medical personnel using our single-agent and combination therapy candidates.
-Inadequate training in recognizing or managing the potential side effects of our single-agent and combination therapy candidates.
+Furthermore, we may be required to expend time and incur costs to train medical personnel using our single-agent and combination therapy candidates to understand the side effect profiles for our clinical trials and upon any commercialization of any of our single-agent or combination therapy candidates.
 Inadequate training in recognizing or managing the potential side effects of our single-agent and combination therapy candidates could result in patient injury or death.
 Any of these occurrences may harm our business, financial condition and prospects significantly.